If I Didn’t Do It, Why Do I Need a Lawyer?

 Speak with a Chicago Criminal Defense Attorney If You’re Facing a Criminal Prosecution

 Oftentimes, television shows about lawyers are not correct or realistic.
 But sometimes the interactions between lawyers and clients are right on target.
 For example, take a recent TV episode in which an attorney was talking to a prospective client and his wife.
-The would-be client insisted that he was innocent of the charges against him, and asserted that he didn’t want to involve a lawyer “because it will make me look guilty,” to which the lawyer replied, “No, being arrested makes you look guilty.”
-While this was meant to be funny, but it was actually a fair characterization of a conversation that many in the legal profession have had with potential clients.
+The would-be client insisted that he was innocent of the charges against him and asserted that he didn’t want to involve a lawyer “because it will make me look guilty” to which the lawyer replied, “No, being arrested makes you look guilty.”
+While this was meant to be funny, it was in reality a fair characterization of a conversation that many in the legal profession have had with potential clients.
 It seems that some people still believe that if they are innocent, they do not need a lawyer to defend them in court because the judge will just know.
 But in real life, nothing could be further from the truth.